Northern California Women's Caucus for Art

 8. WIllingness to establish working relationships with all regions covered by NCWCA membership and to extend outreach to other chapters in the WCA Northwest/Pacific Region.

-TECHNOLOGY CHAIR
+OPERATIONS CHAIR

 Job Summary